Struggling with Cross-Subject Area OTBI Reporting?

 Oracle’s cloud market shares are growing day by day.
 The three primary applications that are expanding very fast are: HCM Cloud, Oracle ERP Cloud and SCM Cloud.

 Today we’re going to focus on OTBI, which comes as a part of your Oracle Application.
 And the agenda is – what are the challenges?
+Are you struggling with cross subject area reporting in OTBI?
 What are the solutions?
 What can you do?
 And we’re going to make some recommendations on how we can ease some of the struggles and pain points you experience while using.

 What is OTBI?